 "What's that smell?"
 If that phrase has ruined a dinner on the patio, or a nice ride in the car with the windows down, then you might live in one of the states being overtaken by stink bugs, known more formally as Halyomorpha halys or the brown marmorated stink bug.

-Call it what you will, the noxious smell of these bugs will make you gag and likely clear a room.
+Call it what you will, the noxious smell these bugs produce when scared or crushed will make you gag and likely clear a room.
 The stink bug is a recent visitor to the United States, and it seems to like it here.
 As a consequence, many homeowners are wondering about how to get rid of stink bugs.

 Originally from Asia

-First a little history: It seems one specific type of stink bug — the brown marmorated stink bug — hitched a ride here from Asia, and came to eastern Pennsylvania where they it was first collected in 1998 in Allentown, but probably arrive a few years earlier.
+First a little history: It seems one specific type of stink bug — the brown marmorated stink bug — hitched a ride here from Asia, and came to eastern Pennsylvania where they it was first collected in 1998 in Allentown, but probably arrive a few years earlier, according to the PennState Extension Service.

 The pests spread north to Maine, south to Florida, west to California and now can be found in 44 states and two Canadian provinces.
 In the past few years, there has been one generation annually, but a mild winter and warm spring could enable additional generations to reproduce, increasing the population everywhere, and taking up residence in our homes, sheds and vehicles.

-More than that, this infestation is damaging crops and foliage across the country.
+More than that, this infestation is damaging crops and foliage across the country, reported The New York Times.
 Back in Asia, brown marmorated stink bugs like to feast on peaches, figs, mulberries, citrus fruits and persimmons, but they seem to have expanded their palate abroad to dine on ornamentals, beans, soy beans and most fruit trees.
 The damage caused by stink bugs leaves plants and produce unfit for market.

 Securing your home